ooni/spec/data-formats/df-002-dnst.md

 response for the engines that allow us to observe it;

-- `rcode`: an optional int64 containing the DNS rcode inside the `raw_response` fro the engines that allow us to observe it;
+- `rcode`: an optional int64 containing the DNS rcode inside the `raw_response` for the engines that allow us to observe it;

 - `resolver_address` (`string`; since 2019-12-29): more flexible way of
 specifying the resolver address that also allows for DoH, because it does